Scenes of a Crime: Subject matter

-By closely examining the Adrian Thomas case, the documentary shows in detail the way currently accepted psychological interrogation techniques can distort investigations and make outcomes less reliable.
+Kid Pan Alley began back in 1999 in Rappahannock County, Virginia when Reisler conducted the initial Kid Pan Alley residency with a local elementary school where he wrote over 50 songs with 600 children.
 Specifically, in the Thomas case the film pushes against the assumption that innocent people will not confess to a crime that they did not commit.
 The documentary is largely based on a nearly 10-hour videotaped interrogation of Adrian P. Thomas over a two-day period in September 2008 by Troy, New York, police officers.

 The technique of interrogation seems to closely follow the Reid Technique, which is a long-established nine-step procedure that uses psychological manipulation to extract a confession.

 While sequences of video from this interrogation are at the center of this documentary, there are also interviews with key individuals in the case.
 These interviews include the police officers who conducted the interrogation, the prosecuting district attorney, the defense attorneys, two of the jurors, and expert witnesses.

 One of the jurors interviewed for the film stated after the trial: "We saw the video.
 You could just tell that he was guilty."

 According to Kenneth Turan, writing for the Los Angeles Times, the most noteworthy aspect of this case was how it began with scant evidence.
 When the police went to the hospital, Dr. Walter Edge (who declined to participate in the film) told them that Thomas' infant son had died of a fractured skull and told them "somebody murdered this child."
 The police shortly thereafter assumed the injury was caused by Adrian Thomas and proceeded to extract a confession from him.
 Subsequent examination found no skull fracture and found inconclusive evidence for a high-impact head injury.